-The decomposition results for output, consumption, labor, and investment are shown in Figures 2-5.
+The decomposition results for output are shown in Figure 2.
+(The decomposition results for consumption, labor, and investment are not reported in this paper, but can be obtained from the authors upon request.)
 In our decomposition exercise for the 1990s, we assumed the values of the benchmark wedges as follows: The benchmark efficiency wedge is A_0 , which is the value at 1990; and τ_l , τ_x , and (g/y) are the averages of the 1984-89 period.

-In these figures, we display the separate contributions of each wedge.
-In Figure 2, we plot the actual output, the benchmark case, and the simulated outputs due to each of the four wedges.
+In Figure 2, we display the separate contributions of each wedge.
+We plot the actual output, the benchmark case, and the simulated outputs due to each of the four wedges.
 We plot the benchmark as a horizontal line at 100 and the other outputs as deviations from the benchmark.
 If output due to a wedge is below (above) the benchmark case, we judge that the wedge concerned had a depressing (expanding) effect on output.
-The same method was used for consumption, labor, and investment in Figures 3-5.
 There are interesting features in Figure 2.
 First, both the government and the investment wedges had an expanding effect on the economy almost throughout the period.
 The effect of the government wedge is worth noting, since there is a popular view that insufficient fiscal expansion during the 1990s prolonged the recession.
 Our accounting result shows that there were possibly no depressing effects from the fiscal policy during that period.

 The result for the investment wedge also runs contrary to the conventional view that the persistent recession was caused by investment frictions associated with the nonperforming loan problem.
-This is consistent with the view of those academic economists who argue that financial problems may not have been the culprit for the lost decade of Japan (see, for example, Hayashi and Prescott [2002] and Andolfatto [2003]).
+This seems consistent with the view of those academic economists who argue that financial problems may not have been the culprit for the lost decade of Japan (see, for example, Hayashi and Prescott [2002] and Andolfatto [2003]).
 Both the efficiency and the labor wedges had depressing effects on output.
 The output due to the efficiency wedge exhibits a milder recession than the actual data, while the output due to the labor wedge closely replicates the actual output.

-In Figure 6, we show the combined effects of two and three wedges on output.
+In Figure 3, we show the combined effects of two and three wedges on output.
 To compare these results with Hayashi and Prescott (2002) is interesting.
 In their accounting exercise, Hayashi and Prescott found that output due to the efficiency and government wedges could replicate the observed output, setting τ{xt} and τ{lt} at zero.
 Our result seems inconsistent with theirs, since the combined contribution of the efficiency and government wedges shows a large deviation from the actual output.
-Figure 6 demonstrates that the combined effect of the efficiency, government, and labor wedges more closely replicates the data.
+Figure 3 demonstrates that the combined effect of the efficiency, government, and labor wedges more closely replicates the data.